strahb/paperless-rest/README.md

 # PDF Splitter, Renamer, and Uploader

-The script automatically splits, renames, and uploads the PDF pages to a defined [Paperless-NGX](https://github.com/paperless-ngx/paperless-ngx) instance.
+> ℹ️ This is a bespoke script to help me manage all my paperwork at work, it is not tailored for general use, and it's a mess I know

----
+This script automatically splits, renames, and uploads the PDF pages to a defined [Paperless-NGX](https://github.com/paperless-ngx/paperless-ngx) instance.
+Now with HTTPS and further manipulation!

 ## Prerequisites
 - Python 3.8 or higher